-Retail managers are responsible for running stores or departments to meet a company’s targets and policies.
+Retail managers are responsible for the day-to-day running of stores or departments.
 The aim of any retail manager is to maximise profit while minimising costs.
 Retail managers ensure promotions are accurate and merchandised to the company’s standards, staff are fully versed on the target for the day and excellent customer care standards are met.

 Depending on the size of the store, and company structure, retail managers may also be required to deal with human resources, marketing, logistics, information technology, customer service and finance.

 Depending on the size of store and the area of retail, typical work activities may alter, but tasks typically involve:

 managing and motivating a team to increase sales and ensure efficiency;

 managing stock levels and making key decisions about stock control;

 analysing sales figures and forecasting future sales ;

 using information technology to record sales figures, for data analysis and forward planning;